1996 California elections

-California's state general elections were held November 5, 1996.
-Necessary primary elections were held on March 26, 1996.
-Up for election were all eighty (80) seats of the State Assembly, twenty (20) seats of the State Senate (half of the forty (40) total seats), and fifteen (15) statewide ballot measures.
+Elections were held in California on November 5, 1996.
+Primary elections were held on March 26, 1996.
+Up for election were all 80 seats of the State Assembly, 20 of the 40 seats of the State Senate, all 52 House seats, the presidential election, and 15 statewide ballot measures.

+Presidential election

+House of Representatives

+The delegation went from being tied to slightly majority-Democratic, with Democrats gaining 3 seats.

-California State Legislature elections
+California Legislature elections

 State Senate

 There are 40 seats in the State Senate.
 For this election, candidates running in odd-numbered districts ran for four-year terms.
+The Democrats retained control of the State Senate.

 State Assembly

 All 80 biennially elected seats of the State Assembly were up for election this year.
 Each seat has a two-year term.
-The Democrats retained control of the State Assembly.
+The Democrats won control of the State Assembly, which they had lost two years prior.

 Statewide ballot propositions

 Fifteen (15) ballot propositions qualified to be listed on the general election ballot in California.
 Eight measures passed while seven failed.

 Proposition 204

 (Safe, Clean, Reliable Water Supply Act.)
 Proposition 204 passed with 62.84% of the vote.